antonioballesteros/signaturit/README.md

 ## Ideas implemented

 - I wanted to test [remix](https://remix.run/).
 I had never tried it before and this exercise seemed like a good candidate.
-- I tried to avoid to store the updates, but at the end, it's easier to manage states if the information is store in a database. [prisma](https://www.prisma.io/) is the chosen.
+- I tried to avoid to store the updates, but at the end, it's easier to manage states if the information is stored in a database. [prisma](https://www.prisma.io/) is the chosen.
 - Only sqlite, storing the information in a file.
-- Images: Only needs define the url, it's not a file uploader.
-- Unit tested.
-At least a bit
+It could be modified easily

 ```
 provider = "sqlite"
 url      = "file:./db/signaturit.db"
 ```

+- Images: Input field only needs an url, it's not a file uploader.
+- Unit tested.
+At least libraries

 ## Ideas not implemented